sahilsharma884/Hackerrank/Project Euler/Pr_7/README.md

 `- Just follow Sieve algorithm until number of prime number we got it in the list is 10k `<br>
 `- If for given 'n' didnt give the number of prime number in the list is 10k, then just increase the n into 10x times`<br>
 3. Each of test case, [let says, a0]
 4. Since all the prime number are listed in sorted already.
-If you want to call 1st prime number, just pass the index = a0+1.<br>
+If you want to call 1st prime number (means, a0=1), just pass the index = a0-1.<br>

-__Why +1 a0?
+__Why -1 in a0?
 Because python start the list with index 0.
 And 1st prime number is stored in index = 0.__